 In this context, William Godwin and Pierre-Joseph Proudon argued that the needs of society, the goods produced by skilled workers, unskilled laborers and peasants – the proletariat – could be met by the organization of the workers themselves, supporting one anothers efforts through mutual aid.

 Mutualism, the voluntary cooperation of the proletariat, did not question the need for an industrialized society.
-Nor did the later Anarchism of Mikhail Bakunin, Pietor Kropotkin or Errico Malatesta, three members of their nation’s ruling elite who forsook their titles to join with the working classes to challenge the rights of the privileged to determine other people’s fates.
+Nor did the later Anarchism of Mikhail Bakunin, Pietor Kropotkin or Errico Malatesta, three members of their nation’s ruling elite who forsook their titles to join with the working classes in order to challenge the rights of the privileged to determine other people’s fates.
 By failing to challenge the notion that the industrial society was necessary, Anarchism entrenched itself into the socialist camp as it’s far-left wing, arguing in favor of a less powerful – yet still existent – nation state.
 In what amounted to a mere shift in form, the legislative powers of the state were to be handed over to the working class, who would then proceed to vote some of their class into legislative power.
 Though they wanted to allow for more power by the voters to influence the decisions of the representatives, the fact that time and distance would separate the two would make the system of recall a constant battle over the influence of the legislative body.
 Despite their objections and safeguards, the socialism projected by Anarchism would have inevitably resulted in a representative legislative body which would eventually take the guise of a state, complete with a bureaucratic support system and judicial system to enforce its decisions on the voters.

 The greatest flaw in the thinking of the 19th century Anarchists was their attachment to the idea of Progress, the rationalistic view that everything was getting better all the time, that each new gadget and innovation would help usher in a new era of further – in their minds – enlightenment.
 Thereby, people would one day be able to use their talents and abilities for the better of society, and thus create a more equal, just society.